LegallyNotBlonde/Movie_Analysis/README.md

 ### ETL:
 * Data was uploaded as a CSV file from the source.
 * Cleaned the data by removing errors, duplicates, or missing values to ensure accuracy and usability.
-Clean data is essential for reliable results.
+This thorough data cleaning ensures that the models are trained on high-quality data, improving reliability.
 * We used Google Colab for its convenience.
 The code saves 'cleaned_data' and other variables to the Colab environment.
 * Given the relatively small size of our data (around 3,000 rows and 30 columns), we did not use PySpark, as it would only increase processing time.